-Successful promotions have the ability to pay for themselves while unsuccessful campaigns can have adverse effects on both profitability and brand equity.
-The questions of timing, depth and length of discount, frequency of promotion, inventories and a variety of other items come into play, including the impact of marketing, operational and product investments.
+Promotions can be expensive.
+And while successful promotions can pay for themselves, unsuccessful campaigns can have adverse effects on both profitability and long-term brand equity.
+To plan, execute and optimize successful promotional campaigns, marketers need insight into how timing, depth and length of discount, frequency of promotion, inventories and a variety of other items come into play, including the impact of marketing, operational and product investments.

-MMA’s approach to understanding and optimizing promotion effectiveness applies a rich and holistic set of commercial data spanning not only promotional data, which includes:
+Ipsos MMA’s approach to understanding and optimizing promotion effectiveness applies a rich and holistic set of commercial data which includes:

 - Pricing depth and frequency